sageklein/sageklein.github.io/README.md

 ## About Me:

-As a Front End Web Developer I am passionate about combining my love of coding with my love of continued learning.
-With my UI/UX training and strong communication skills I produce beautiful and well thought out design work.
-With a positive attitude and strong growth mindset, I am self motivated and work well in groups.
-Empathy, persistence, curiosity and an obsession with details are my motivating factors when designing.
+I have a positive attitude and strong growth mindset, I have empathy, curiosity and a strong aesthetic sense of how features and functions fit together to create beautiful designs not just fit for use - but intuitive and delightful.

 ### Projects